 COVID-19 LA County Response Fund receives donations from the public and distributes them to 501c3 nonprofit organizations that serve communities and individuals affected by COVID-19.
 For individuals seeking direct assistance, we recommend contacting local governmental agencies and relief organizations in your community.
 The following sites may be helpful:

-Believe in Students The Student Relief Fund is a collaboration by Believe in Students, Edquity, and the Rise Education Fund to support students affected by COVID-19-related campus shutdowns.
+The Student Relief Fund is a collaboration by Believe in Students, Edquity, and the Rise Education Fund to support students affected by COVID-19-related campus shutdowns.
 More information: https://www.studentrelieffund.org/

-CDC Foundation Supporting the gaps the CDC is unable to fund in the communities affected by COVID-19.
+Supporting funding gaps the CDC is unable to support in the communities affected by COVID-19.
 More information: https://www.cdcfoundation.org/coronavirus

 Center for Disaster Philanthropy